idea girl interviews

 Amelia Rodriguez is currently a freshman at the University of Iowa.
 She is a member of the honors program as well as Alpha Chi Omega sorority, where she serves on the public relations committee.
 Her big idea began last year, when she was a senior in high school working with the Iowa BIG program.

 Sara Sarmiento is an Idea Girl from Miami, Florida.
-She is currently finishing up her senior year of high school and plans to attend Mount Holyoke College, an all women's college, in the fall.
-She just received a full-ride scholarship for her hard work.
+She is currently finishing up her senior year of high school and plans to attend Mount Holyoke College, an all-women's college, in the fall.
+She just received a full scholarship for her hard work.
 Her idea, The Artivist, is a project dedicated to providing a platform for young activists to promote social awareness by exposing issues through the use of art.

-Gabrielle Goodwin, aka Gabby, is an idea girl from Columbia, SC.
+Gabrielle Goodwin, aka Gabby, is an Idea Girl from Columbia, South Carolina, USA.
 When Gabby was younger, her mother grew tired of her barrettes and hair accessories always falling out of her hair.
 This began the creation of GaBBY Bows, a line of hair accessories that won't fall out of your hair.
 These accessories are now sold in retail stores across the country.

-Cece is an idea girl from Kalona, IA who started a roller derby program for kids in her area.
+Cece is an Idea Girl from Kalona, Iowa who started a roller derby program for kids in her area.
 She noticed that there wasn't anything like it and begged her parents to begin a league that's inclusive of all genders, religions, races, ethnicities, and backgrounds.

 Hannah Jennings is a high school senior from Spirit Lake, Iowa.
 Even though she's still in high school, Hannah works for a marketing company, a creative co-op, and an independent clothing line all within the area.
 She also has a blog where she writes about mental illness and the importance of being kind.